DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Data Details

 \subsection{QAQC and preprocessing}

 All data underwent quality assessment and control (QAQC) and preprocessing with a philosophy of minimal intervention to retain as much original signal information as possible.
-For QAQC, we normalized signals by dividing EEG by 100 µV and iEEG by 200 µV (the latter accounting for larger amplitudes in intracranial recordings).
-While \citet{jiang2024labram} applied normalization without QAQC and \citet{wang2024cbramod} removed entire segments if even one timepoint exceeded 100 µV, we adopted a more conservative clipping approach to prevent data loss.
-We clipped amplitude values exceeding these normalization thresholds, only discarding electrodes when more than 3.33\% of samples required clipping and removing whole segments when more than 50\% of channels were compromised. {This conservative strategy enabled us to preserve substantially more usable data: whereas CBRaMod’s preprocessing yielded approximately 174.7k channel-hours of pretraining data on the same TUEG dataset (refer to Appendix Table \ref{tab:estimates}), our QAQC pipeline retained 422k channel-hours, a 2.4× increase.}
+For QAQC, we clipped amplitude values exceeding these normalization thresholds, only discarding electrodes when more than 3.33\% of samples required clipping and removing whole segments when more than 50\% of channels were compromised.
+This conservative strategy enabled us to preserve substantially more usable data.
+Then we normalized signals by dividing by 200 \si{\micro\volt}.
+While \citet{jiang2024labram} (EEG model) applied normalization without QAQC and \citet{wang2024cbramod} (EEG model) removed entire segments if even one timepoint exceeded 100 \si{\micro\volt}, we adopted a more conservative clipping approach to prevent data loss.

-For preprocessing, we applied minimal filtering: a high-pass filter (0.5 Hz for private iEEG, 0.3 Hz for other datasets) to remove low-frequency drift, a 60 Hz notch filter for power line noise suppression, and no low-pass filtering to preserve high-frequency components.
+For preprocessing, we applied minimal filtering: a high-pass filter (0.5 Hz) to remove low-frequency drift, 60 - 120 - 180 notch filters for power line noise suppression, and no low-pass filtering to preserve high-frequency components.
 All datasets were resampled to 500 Hz and segmented into 30-second non-overlapping windows.